This article originally appeared on VICE France.

 A couple of weeks ago, I attended the third Dwarf Fashion Show to ever take place in Paris.
-The event was organised exactly like any other fashion show – except that the models were exclusively girls who suffer from dwarfism.
-The original idea was the result behind a partnership between Creative Business House – an American company that specialises in fashion services – and charity organisation Don't Be Cheap.
+The event was organized exactly like any other fashion show—except that the models were exclusively girls who have dwarfism.
+The original idea was the result behind a partnership between Creative Business House—an American company that specializes in fashion services—and charity organization Don't Be Cheap.

 Ten minutes before the show was meant to start, it transpired that some of the models could not climb the small staircase between the catwalk and the floor easily.
 That did little to ease their stress, which was already at a high level due mostly to journalists asking particularly embarrassing questions such as "What is the most difficult thing about being a dwarf?"

 The show finally started, to the soundtrack of Britney Spears' Pretty Girls and I felt uncomfortable when I noticed a couple of idiots, elbowing each other and snickering when they saw the models arriving; I had already come to the event feeling rather skeptical about its merits, but I slightly changed my mind when I saw members of the audience talking to the models at the cocktail reception afterwards.
 Events like this one might often feel tacky and patronizing but they are still a powerful weapon against our own prejudices.